Central vacuum cleaner: Operation

 To use a central vacuum, the vacuum hose is removed from storage and fitted with any needed cleaning accessories (such as a brush).
 The other end of the hose is inserted into a wall-mounted vacuum inlet, after opening the spring-loaded cover door.
-In some designs, opening the door switches on the vacuum motor; in other designs, insertion of the metallic hose-end fitting bridges two electrical contacts, signaling the motor to turn on.
-Other alternative designs feature a remote on/off switch located at the tool end of the vacuum hose, which communicates either via a pair of wires embedded in the hose, or via wireless signaling.
+In some designs, opening the door switches on the vacuum motor; in other designs, insertion of the metallic hose-end fitting bridges two electrical contacts, signalling the motor to turn on.
+Other alternative designs feature a remote on/off switch located at the tool end of the vacuum hose, which communicates either via a pair of wires embedded in the hose or via wireless signalling.

 Vacuuming is performed in the same manner as with a portable machine.
-Sometimes, the higher suction power of central vacuum may require reduction (for example, when cleaning a delicate sheer fabric curtain).
+Sometimes, the higher suction power of the central vacuum may require reduction (for example, when cleaning a delicate sheer fabric curtain).
 Excess suction is "bled off" by partially opening a bleed port or slot to let some intake air bypass the cleaning tool.
 The bleed port is usually located at the tool end of the vacuum hose, to allow quick adjustment during use.

 When cleaning is complete, the vacuum hose is removed from the wall inlet (which snaps shut and shuts down the vacuum motor).
 The hose is coiled up and hung on a storage rack, and any cleaning accessories are stowed away.

 Dirt separation

 Cyclonic and filtered central vacuum systems are the two main types of central vacuums, differentiated by the method used to separate dirt and dust from the incoming airstream.

 True cyclonic cleaners do not use filtration bags, instead separating the dirt and dust into a detachable cylindrical collection vessel or bin.
 Air and dust are sucked at high speed into the collection vessel at a direction tangential to the vessel wall, creating a fast-spinning vortex.
 Roughly speaking, the dust particles and other debris spiral outward to the wall of the vessel by centrifugal force, where they fall due to gravity into the bottom of the collection bin.
 For a more complete technical description of this process, see the article on "Cyclonic separation".

-In fixed-installation central vacuum cleaners, the cleaned air may be exhausted directly outside without need for further filtration.
+In fixed-installation central vacuum cleaners, the cleaned air may be exhausted directly outside without the need for further filtration.
 A well-designed cyclonic separation system does not lose suction power due to airflow restriction until the collection vessel is almost full.
 This is in marked contrast to filter bag systems, which gradually lose suction as pores in the filter become clogged by collected dirt and dust.

-Filtered systems use a wide variety of different bags or filters that must be cleaned (permanent cloth bags) or replaced (disposable paper bags) on a regular basis.
+Filtered systems use a wide variety of different bags or filters that must be cleaned (permanent cloth bags) or replaced (disposable paper bags) regularly.
 Filters can be made from screening, foam, paper, or cloth, and are usually proprietary designs that may not be widely available.
-Over time, repeated purchase of filters and bags can become significant ongoing expenses.
+Over time, repeated purchases of filters and bags can become significant ongoing expenses.